 - Butter two 8 x 12 cm silicone loaf moulds (or use one larger mould).

-- Leave in a cold place to set – should be ready in 2-3 hours.
+- Leave in a cool place to set.
+Should be ready in 2-3 hours.

 If you take the setting time out of the equation, these cakes are pretty quick to prepare.
 Well under 30 minutes.
 This means they fit nicely into Sarah’s new challenge Dead Easy Desserts over at Maison Cupcake.
 And who wouldn’t want a slice of this luscious chocolate boozy chocolate Amaretto biscuit cake as dessert?